Searchbreed

 Vizslas need minimal grooming — weekly brushing and occasional baths are enough.
 Their short coat is low-maintenance day-to-day.

-High-energy athletic breed. ~1,300-1,700 kcal/day for active adults.
+High-energy athletic breed.
+Calorie needs vary with sex, size, and daily workload; active adults may need more than couch companions.
 Needs quality protein for muscle maintenance.
 Key nutrients to look for: high-quality protein, omega-3, joint support.

 Vizslas are better suited to experienced owners.
 They're affectionate, energetic, gentle — traits that reward confident, consistent handling.
 First-time owners should budget for professional training.